Each local authority in England is responsible for its own school forecasting. This is done by using similar demographic data,…

 With Consilium, we can bring order to Local Plan data, providing the housing growth evidence required for robust planning across a range of sectors.
 Geographical comparisons across a range of scales can be made, areas can be benchmarked and performance against plans measured.

 Housing growth data can be used to inform population forecasts linked to housing growth.
-Therefore, these forecasts are vital for evaluating the population and household growth impacts of planned housing delivery, at both a macro- and micro-level.
+In fact, these forecasts are vital for evaluating the population and household growth impacts of planned housing delivery, at both a macro- and micro-level.

 Housing growth evidence can also inform pupil yield analysis, and provide robust estimates on the number of pupils resulting from new housing developments.